jeex/check11/README.md

 ```

 ## How to use check11:
-Let's asume that the project is called *nerdy*.
+Let's asume that your assignment is called *nerdy*.

 You need to add a path to the directory with the Python files you want tested.